atg-abhishek/cse-aiethics-ml-best-practices/ML_Best_Practices.md

 3. The above point has an emphasis on *document* because they can sometimes get lost in communication as the team composition changes over the lifetime of a project.
 It is essential that anyone joining the team be able to quickly get up to speed on what the data is, and what the interpretations of it are both from a software engineers and subject matter experts perspective so that there is a single, cohesive source of truth.

 4. Establishing a shared workflow across the customer and internal teams and the data science and engineering teams is crucial to the success of the project, helping to avoid problems such as large merges, conflicts in the code base towards the end of the project.
+One can borrow on that from the above section on the workflow for data science and machine learning projects.